Capitán Sevilla: Development

-Development lasted more than a year and a half with a personnel between thirteen to fourteen members but proved to be chaotic, as the team missed the scheduled 1987 christmas release campaign and left their apartment due to Mateos running out of money to pay the rent and pending bills.
+Development lasted more than a year and a half with a personnel between thirteen and fourteen members but proved to be chaotic, as the team missed the scheduled 1987 Christmas release campaign and left their apartment due to Mateos running out of money to pay the rent and pending bills.
 Both the CPC and MSX versions were created later during development but proved to be complicated and tensions arose.
 Mateos stated that "everything went to hell" due to his lifestyle compared to people of his young age.
 Dinamic co-founder Victor Ruiz claimed that his company did not intervene in the game's development aside from the cover art design and its title, which was renamed as Capitán Sevilla due to marketing reasons despite opposition from Hi-Score staff.
 Following advice from Tirado, Dinamic brought Max to draw the cover art as well as redesign his comic strip and Mariano López.
 After the title was published, Hi-Score was disbanded and each member went separate ways, either within the video game industry or other sectors.